Linux Ping Command Explained with Examples

 If you terminate the ping command, you’ll see some strange statistics.

 ping intel.com PING intel.com (220.127.116.11) 56(84) bytes of data. ^C --- intel.com ping statistics --- 100 packets transmitted, 0 received, 100% packet loss, time 101362m

 As you can see, 100 packets were transmitted but no response was received for any of them.

 It’s most likely because some servers discard the ICMP packets.
 This is a security measure to avoid ping flooding.

 Destination host unreachable

-This error can occurred because of one of the two reasons:
+This error can occur because of one of two reasons: